Manofsilva/Clicky-App/README.md

-This memory game project was created using React so to break up my application's UI into components, manage component state, and respond to user events.
+This memory game was created using React.
+I wanted to break up my application's UI into components, manage component state, and respond to user events.

 ## Game Obective